khulnasoft-lab/design.khulnasoft.com/contents/components/pagination.md

 ## Usage

-Use pagination to:
+When to use pagination

-- Present lists that contain specific items a user may need to find in order to complete their task.
+- Presenting lists that contain specific items a user may need to find in order to complete their task.
 For example, Issues, Todos, Milestones, and Environments.
-- Navigate lists that can be sorted and/or filtered.
+- Navigating lists that can be sorted and/or filtered.

-We use both pagination and infinite scroll to segment results depending on the user’s task.
-Compare these guidelines with the [infitnite scroll usage guidelines](/components/infinite-scroll#usage) if you are unsure of which to use.
+There are two types of pagination, **offset**, and **keyset** (sometimes called cursor-based).

+#### Offset pagination

+Offset pagination allows a user to navigation page by page within a defined set of pages.
+The page number is visible and can be directly clicked in the pagination component.
+This method is good when records aren't added or subtracted to the results as a user navigates through the them.

+#### Keyset pagination

+Keyset pagination only has **Prev** and **Next** options and no page numbers.
+It's ideal for paginating results that may have dynamic additions or subtractions as a user can only move to the previous or next set of results, regardless of where it is in the set.
+Keyset pagination is a good alternative to [infitnite scroll](/components/infinite-scroll#usage) since it can provide a more predictive and accessible experience.

 ### Behavior